Why is My Apartment so Hot?

 Poor Air Conditioning

-There are several common AC issues that could be affecting your apartment's temperature.
-If you have your air conditioning unit running but your apartment is still hot, it might not be functioning properly.
-Defective AC units actually tend to make things worse.
-It might not just be defective, though.
-Your air conditioning unit could be too small for the size of your apartment.
-Another issue is the air conditioning filter.
-If it's dirty, the air conditioning unit won't function properly.
+There are several common AC issues that could be affecting your apartment's overall temperature.
+If your air conditioning unit is running but your apartment is still hot, it might not be functioning properly.
+Defective AC units are guaranteed to make things worse.
+That said, it’s also possible that it’s not defective but too small for the size of your apartment.
+Another potential issue is buildup on the air conditioning filter.
+Make sure to check the filter regularly and if it’s dirty, replace it!

 Too Much Sunlight

-If you get a lot of direct sunlight rays through your windows (especially if you live on the top floor), your apartment will get much hotter.
-Make sure you have blinds that can block out those rays during the hottest part of the days.
+If you get a lot of direct sunlight through your windows (especially if you live on the top floor), your apartment will definitely get hotter.
+Combat this by using your blinds to block out the sun during the hottest part of the day.

 Clogged Air Vents

-This is one of the more common culprits in hot apartments.
-Blocked vents prevent air from circulating in your apartment and will cause your AC unit to overwork to compensate for the lack of airflow.
-There's a myth that closing your vents will improve your AC's efficiency.
-This isn't true!
+Clogged air vents are one of the more common culprits.
+Blocked vents prevent air from circulating throughout your apartment and will cause your AC unit to overwork and compensate for the lack of airflow.
+There's a myth that closing your vents will improve your AC's efficiency— this is not true!
 Keep those vents open and clean to get the best airflow through your apartment.

 How to Cool Off Your Apartment

-Now let's get to some solutions that can help you bring the temperature down in your apartment.
+Now let's learn about solutions that can help to bring down the temperature in your apartment.

 Open the Windows

-We'll start with the most obvious and easily accessible solution: Open up your windows and let the breeze come in.
-This helps in improving apartment insulation and will make it cooler.
-Opening your windows is especially important when you are cooking so that you can allow the heat from your stove to escape.
-This will also ensure that your walls don't trap all of the heat, keeping you up and sweating all throughout the night.
+We'll start with the most obvious solution: open your windows and let the breeze in!
+Opening your windows is especially important when you are cooking so that the heat (and smell) from the stove is able to escape.
+It will also ensure that the apartment walls don't trap the heat in.

 Check for Problems With Your AC Unit

 If you have an AC unit but you're still dying of heat in your apartment, check for issues.
 Most times, you'll find that the filters are dirty, which prevents you from getting that cold air circulating in your apartment.
-The fan might also have issues with not allowing cool air to escape.
-You might need to call a specialist or your apartment manager to help you out.
+The fan might also have issues.
+Be sure to reach to your property manager or HVAC specialist before trying to make repairs.
+Someone from the community’s maintenance team might be able to come out and make a quick fix.

 Get a Smart Thermostat

-Smart thermostats are a great option to help you get your apartment cooler.
+Smart thermostats are a great option for making your apartment cooler.
 These devices learn your habits and track the temperature in your apartment.
-Doing this can help you efficiently cool your apartment during the summer and warm it in the winter.
+Doing this can help you efficiently cool your apartment during the summer and keep it warm in the winter.

 You can even control the temperature when you're not home through a convenient app.